davidemerson/nnix.com/content/reading/The_Interpretation_of_Dreams.md

   rating = ["3"]
 +++

 A better book than I expected.
 Actually interesting.
 All BS by today's standards, but well written and intelligent, and relatable.
-I can see why this book is popular.&nbsp;
+I can see why this book is popular.